Things to do in Lampang

 Hospital of the Friends of the Asian Elephant Foundation

 Right next to Thai Elephant Conservation Center is the Hospital of the Friends of the Asian Elephant Foundation.
-This is a very nice place you should not miss.
-The two most famous residents are Motala and Mosha, two elephant who lost a leg after having stepped on a landmine.
+The two most famous residents are Motala and Mosha, two elephants who lost a leg after having stepped on a landmine.
 They both have a prostethic leg.
+This hospital featured in the BBC documentary series “Great Asian Railway Journeys“.
+The hospital of the Friends of the Asian Elephant Foundation is a must-visit place.